Ghahfarokhi/NCBI_Batch_Download/README.md

-# RefSeq_Downloader
+# Retrieve and Annotate Sequences from NCBI using Excel

-Download and annotate the RefSeq for a large set of genomic coordinates using an Excel workbook.
+Here are the instructions: